If diving head-first into a new profession isn’t quite your style, we understand! New beginnings can be a little scary.

 4. Feel Empowered

 Being a part-time insurance agent doesn’t mean you have to go it alone — even if you become an independent agent (which we’d recommend over being a captive one).
 There are several types of professional organizations that can assist you every step of the way!

 Luckily, you also don’t need to be a full-time agent to work with a field marketing organization.
-We suggest partnering with a top FMO, like Ritter Insurance Marketing, to set you on the path to success.
+We suggest partnering with a top FMO, like Ritter Insurance Marketing, to learn how to get appointed with health insurance companies and get set on the path to success.
 Even as a part-time agent, you’ll still have access to all of Ritter’s tools, resources, and webinars.
 Ritter’s support and technology can assist you in many facets of your career and help to shape you into a highly motivated, well-rounded agent.

 ● ● ●